-W.H.O. practices, especially in the ex-colonial and newly independent states, were difficult to render visually.
-Therefore, the photographers hired by the magazine’s editors resorted to humanitarian narratives comprised of three tropes: the hapless victim in distress, the villain – which, in this case, is not human, but could be a mosquito, the environment, or even traditions –, and the saviour, the international organization and its agents in the form of doctors, nurses, or technical experts.
-A crucial ingredient was the representation of pain and suffering, which links victim and saviour.
-This narrative framework was not new or original; it was long established in adventure novels and fairy-tales of the British, North American and other European literature traditions.
-The combination of images and text was not new either; its origins are to be found in missionary societies’ publications, in the Red Cross and League of Nations publications of the interwar period, and in the visual politics of U.N.R.R.A.
-As its predecessors, the W.H.O. made abundant use of tropes involving the fight against disease or epidemics or, more broadly speaking, the fight for health.
-As concerns public health narratives, similarities between the W.H.O. and public health and humanitarian organizations and philanthropic charities – whether secular and religious – is clear.
-The rhetoric employed by the W.H.O. – of before-and-after, of conversion, of the mission, of progress and improvement, of health and wealth – was certainly not new.
+WHO practices, especially in the ex-colonial and newly independent states, were difficult to render visually.
+Therefore, the photographers hired by the magazine’s editors resorted to humanitarian narratives comprised of three tropes: the hapless victim in distress, the villain – which, in this case, is not human, but could be a mosquito, the environment, or even traditions – and the savior, the international organization and its agents in the form of doctors, nurses, or technical experts.
+A crucial ingredient was the representation of pain and suffering, which links victim and savior.
+This narrative framework was not new or original; it was long established in adventure novels and fairy tales of the British, North American, and other European literature traditions.
+The combination of images and text was not new either; its origins are to be found in missionary societies’ publications, in the Red Cross and League of Nations publications of the interwar period, and in the visual politics of UNRRA.
+Like its predecessors, the WHO made abundant use of tropes involving the fight against disease or epidemics or, more broadly speaking, the fight for health.
+As concerns public health narratives, similarities between the WHO and public health and humanitarian organizations and philanthropic charities – whether secular or religious – is clear.
+The rhetoric employed by the WHO – of before and after, of conversion, of the mission, of progress and improvement, of health and wealth – was certainly not new.

 What was new was the combination of humanitarian narratives and specific tropes developed for the purposes of a newly created, ambitious organization.
-The W.H.O. also benefited from the rise of photojournalism, particularly visual practices of glossy prestige magazines like Life and Look, and from the visual and communication experiences of the Second World War.
-Humanitarian narratives, both visual and discursive, were a way to give a human dimension and a human face to the dullness, coldness and dryness of technical assistance.
-They put the human being at the centre of their visual stories.
-Especially during the 1950s, the photographers hired by the W.H.O. brought along a specific aesthetic sensibility, professional backgrounds and wartime experiences that heavily influenced their reportages.
-The same applies to W.H.O. editors and authors who, in the frames and captions as well as in the articles of the magazine, systematically refer to the fights and war against epidemics, to warriors, knights, and shields, and to victims of diseases.
+The WHO also benefited from the rise of photojournalism, particularly visual practices of glossy prestige magazines like Life and Look, and from the visual and communication experiences of the Second World War.
+Humanitarian narratives, both visual and discursive, were a way to give a human dimension and a human face to the dullness, coldness, and dryness of technical assistance.
+They put the human being at the center of their visual stories.
+Especially during the 1950s, the photographers hired by the WHO brought along a specific aesthetic sensibility, professional backgrounds, and wartime experiences that heavily influenced their reportages.
+The same applies to WHO editors and authors who, in the frames and captions as well as in the articles of the magazine, systematically refer to the fights and war against epidemics, to warriors, knights, and shields, and to victims of diseases.

-Like other U.N. agencies, the W.H.O. relied on information policies and practices implemented by international organizations since the end of the First World War.
-The League of Nations, the American Red Cross and other private organizations had set up publicity departments in charge of propaganda that made abundant use of photographic material.
-Other U.N. organizations, such as the U.N.E.S.C.O., published a magazine, the Courier that was as sophisticated as World Health.
-The High Commissariat of Refugees hired – often the same – photographers for its publications, so did the Food and Agricultural Organization and the United Nations International Children’s Emergency Fund.
-To this day, no studies have examined the visual politics of the U.N., an organization that had an information department since its inception, nor have scholars attempted comparative analysis of the visual politics of international organizations.
+Like other UN agencies, the WHO relied on information policies and practices implemented by international organizations since the end of the First World War.
+The League of Nations, the American Red Cross, and other private organizations had set up publicity departments in charge of propaganda that made abundant use of photographic material.
+Other UN organizations, such as the United Nations Educational, Scientific, and Cultural Organization (UNESCO), published a magazine, the Courier, that was as sophisticated as World Health.
+The High Commissariat of Refugees hired – often the same – photographers for its publications, as did the Food and Agricultural Organization and the United Nations International Children’s Emergency Fund.
+To this day, no studies have examined the visual politics of the UN, an organization that has had an information department since its inception, nor have scholars attempted comparative analysis of the visual politics of international organizations.